 or the arrow of carnations the fire shoots off.

 I love you as certain dark things are to be loved,

 in secret, between the shadow and the soul.

-He continues on to say to say that his love doesn’t resemble “arrow of carnations that the fire shoots off.”
-This is a more complex line to unpack but at its most basic level he is connecting arrows and roses, and their association with ideal love.
+He continues on to say that his love doesn’t resemble “arrow of carnations that the fire shoots off.”
+This is a more complex line to unpack but at its most basic level, he is connecting arrows and roses, and their association with ideal love.
 Even aflame, this image does not represent his love.

-The next four line speak on how the poet loves his wife like one does obscure things.
-These are things which are somewhat dark, hidden or out of reach of most people.
-Ir could refer to a secret love, something illicit, or it could just refer to the depth of his love and the way it penetrates down to the darkness parts of his soul.
+The next four lines speak on how the poet loves his wife like one does obscure things.
+These are things that are somewhat dark, hidden, or out of reach of most people.
+Ir could refer to a secret love, something illicit, or it could just refer to the depth of his love and the way it penetrates down to the dark parts of his soul.

 I love you as the plant that never blooms

 but carries in itself the light of hidden flowers;